antarctica/bas-style-kit-docs/README.md

 # BAS Style Kit Documentation

-End-user documentation for the BAS Style Kit, documenting what it includes, and how to use it to build websites and web-applications.

-This documentation is built as a static website, using Jekyll.
+End-user documentation for the BAS Style Kit, documenting what it includes and how to use it to build websites and web-applications.
+Built using Jekyll as a static website.

-**Note:** Production instances of this project are currently **NOT** supported.

 ## Editing